denydeny1234/Beraria_H_Web_App/Usertests.md

 - [Testing video 3: Mara, 25 years old, old client Beraria H](https://gemoo.com/tools/upload-video/share/592512535441219584?codeId=M0G41zEVawbxa&card=592512531666354176&origin=videolinkgenerator)

-## First impression testing
+## First impression testing method

-I used this method to receive authentic reactions from my participants as they navigate the homepage page for the first time.
+I used this method to receive authentic reactions from my participants as they navigate the homepage for the first time.
 I want to make sure that participants view Beraria H favorably when they land on the app.
 If people’s impression does not align with my objectives, I will be able to make strides to change.

 ### Questions and tasks: